MutazHelal/Algorithm-Comparison/README.md

 ### 1.1 Approximation of Dijkstra and Bellman-Ford Experiments

-Both ”dijkstraapprox” and ”bellmanfordapprox” are implemented by taking the original algorithms, modifying them such that this the following code, which relaxes the nodes, is run at most k times per node
+Both ”dijkstraapprox” and ”bellmanfordapprox” are implemented by taking the original algorithms, modifying them such that this the following code, which relaxes the nodes, is run at most k times per node.

 ```
 if d[u]+w(u,v)¡d[v]